Endometriosis is a common disorder among women of childbearing age which is directly linked to female infertility.

 Vigano P, Somigliana E, Vignali M, Busacca M, Blasio AM.
 Genetics of endometriosis: current status and prospects.
 Front Biosci.
 2007; 12:3247-55.

 Wieser F, Cohen M, Gaeddert A, Yu J, Burks-Wicks C, Berga SL, Taylor RN.
 Evolution of medical treatment for endometriosis: back to the roots?
 Hum Reprod Update.
 2007; 13(5):487-99.

-FAQs from users: 'What are your reproductive options if you have stage IV endometriosis?', 'Which is more effective with mild endometriosis, IUI or IVF?', 'Can you get pregnant with endometriosis without surgery?', 'Can you get pregnant with untreated endometriosis?', 'What are the chances of getting pregnant with one tube and endometriosis?', 'What are the dangers of being pregnant with endometriosis?' and 'How does pregnancy help endometriosis?'.
+FAQs from users: 'What is the best treatment option to cure endometriosis and be able to get pregnant?', 'What are your reproductive options if you have stage IV endometriosis?', 'Which is more effective with mild endometriosis, IUI or IVF?', 'Can you get pregnant with endometriosis without surgery?', 'Can you get pregnant with untreated endometriosis?', 'What are the chances of getting pregnant with one tube and endometriosis?', 'What are the dangers of being pregnant with endometriosis?' and 'How does pregnancy help endometriosis?'.